Merkel wants Germany to get refugees into workforce faster

 But the recent arrivals from Syria, Iraq, Afghanistan and elsewhere are mainly ill-prepared for such training, they say.

-The DAX-listed companies surveyed by Reuters were able to identify 190 apprentices in this or last year's intake.
+The DAX-listed companies surveyed by Reuters were able to identify about 200 apprentices in this or last year's intake.
 Many will have been through months of pre-training especially designed for migrants by large companies, such as engineering group Siemens (SIEGn.DE), Mercedes maker Daimler (DAIGn.DE) or automotive technology firm Continental (CONG.DE).

-Two Syrian interns visited by Reuters at a Siemens power-plant construction site in April applied for apprenticeships, but were turned down because they could not sufficiently prove their school-leaving qualifications.
-One is now doing temporary work in IT and the other is taking further German classes.
+Two Syrian interns visited by Reuters at a Siemens power-plant construction site in April applied for apprenticeships, but could not immediately be accepted because they are still in the process of proving their school-leaving qualifications.
+One is meantime doing temporary work in IT and the other taking German classes.

 It is simply too soon to expect large numbers of refugees to have been hired yet, most German companies say.